-Under the current tax laws, homeowners receive a little extra help with their expenses, courtesy of Uncle Sam.
-The Internal Revenue Code offers a number of sizable deductions and, periodically, tax credits for steps like improving a home’s energy efficiency.
-When factored into the comparison, the tax savings could make owning a home more attractive on a financial basis.
+Federal tax laws offer a number of sizable deductions that homeowners can take on a yearly basis.
+Additionally, homeowners may be able to receive tax credits for actions like improving a home’s energy efficiency.
+When factored into the comparison, the tax savings could make owning a home more attractive.

 - Points paid when borrowing.
-Points may be deducted on a mortgage taken out for the purpose of buying a new primary residence during the year the points were paid.
-Similarly, points paid on a home equity loan or line of credit where the money is used to work on the home are also deductible in the year the loan is taken.
-In cases where home loan funds were used to pay for other items or where points were paid as part of a refinancing, the amount is still deductible but needs to be prorated over the life of the loan.
-Small amounts will be allowed each year.
+When you took out your mortgage, your lender may have given you the chance to pay “points” to lower your interest rate.
+Points may be tax deductible on a mortgage taken out for the purpose of buying a new primary residence during the year the points were paid.
+Similarly, points paid on a home equity loan or line of credit where the money is used to work on the home are also deductible in the year the loan is taken up to certain limits.
+In cases where home loan funds were used to pay for other items or where points were paid as part of a refinancing, the amount may still deductible.

 - Modifications to a home for health reasons.
 The amount possible for deduction is a factor of income and age.
 However, if you need to modify a home for wheelchair access, you may be able to deduct everything from the cost of installing ramps and modifying the width of hallways to possibly a therapeutic pool.